Four easy ways to make your content more accessible

 Alt text should be clear and concise so readers can visualize the content without seeing it.
 For example, alt text that says “Teenage boy wearing a red t-shirt and jeans looks at job ads on a laptop” conveys more purpose and emotion than “Boy sitting at computer.”

 We’re all responsible for adding alt text to images, icons, and other visual media, whether it’s in a document, social media post, emails, or website.
 You don’t have to be an engineer or a designer to do this.
-All you have to do is make any image that you share accessible.
+All you have to do is add appropriate alt text to turn any image into accessible web content.

 If an image is purely decorative, you don’t need alt text.
 Just define the image as decorative for developers, who will leave the alt attribute empty (alt=“”).
 A screen reader will skip the blank tag.